Healthy Homes Assessment Totara Park

 What We Do

-As building inspectors we take on all components of expert house inspects.
-We’re here to make sure you make the right decision when purchasing your next property.
+As building inspectors we take on all components of expert home Inspections.
+We’re there to ensure you make the best decision when buying your next home.

-We consider your investment to be a serious one, and undertake detailed examinations to make sure you don’t get any unexpected or expensive unpleasant surprises, so you can relax and focus on the fun parts of owning or purchasing the house.
+We are serious about your investment, and undertake comprehensive examinations to ensure that you don’t be faced with any costly or unexpected unpleasant surprises, so you can relax and focus on the fun parts of buying or owning the house.

-We specialise in a range of services to ensure that you are fully informed about the condition of any property that you might be considering buying or selling as well as additional solutions.
+We specialise in a variety of solutions to make sure you are fully informed about the condition of any property you could be looking to purchase or sell along with other services.

-Not only do we work with you but we also collaborate with a number of important clients such as the local authorities, banks, and insurance companies.
-They seem to enjoy our peace of mind provided, due to the details in our building inspection reports.
+We not only work with you , but we also collaborate with a number of important clients such as municipal councils and banks, and insurance firms.
+They clearly appreciate this reassurance provided, thanks to the information provided in our building inspection reports.

-Our systematic approach to your property inspection as well as the latest technology in software including digital photos imbedded into the reports, you are able to actually see any problems that might be identified.
-Because of our comprehensive report, it is not surprising that we receive so many referrals from clients our services to their family and friends.
+With our systematic method of conducting your house inspection and the latest software technology that incorporates digital images into the document, you can actually see any issues that may be identified.
+Thanks to our comprehensive report, it’s no wonder we get so many clients recommending our services to their family and acquaintances.

 Highly Sillked & Insured Inspection Experts